Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction: The model and the dimensional reductions

 The collision law \eqref{EQUATScattering} is designed such that the momentum is conserved during collisions ($v'+v_*' = v+v_*$), and the relative velocity is (reflected and) contracted by the factor $r$ ($v'-v_*' = -r(v-v_*)$).
 We recover the elastic case when $r=1$ (conservation of the kinetic energy), and when $r=0$ we obtain the sticky particle regime (specific to the dimension $d=1$, the particles do not separate after the collisions).

-\paragraph{A first parametrization of the evolution of the particle system.} In between collisions, we will assume that the particles have an inertial movement, that is, they move with a constant velocity.\\ We will denote the respective positions and velocities of the four particles by $x_i(t) \in \mathbb{R}$ and $v_i(t) \in \mathbb{R}$, for $1 \leq i \leq 4$.
+\paragraph{A first parametrization of the evolution of the particle system.} Between collisions, we will assume that the particles have an inertial movement, that is, they move with constant velocity.\\ We will denote the respective positions and velocities of the four particles by $x_i(t) \in \mathbb{R}$ and $v_i(t) \in \mathbb{R}$, for $1 \leq i \leq 4$.
 Observe that in the one-dimensional case, the size of the particles plays no role (even in the case when the particles are not identical), so we can assume without loss of generality that all the particles are point particles, that is, with a zero radius.\\ Since the momentum of the whole system is conserved for all time, the dynamics of the center of mass is trivial, and we can therefore study only the relative positions and velocities.
-We remark also that the order of the particles on the real axis is preserved for all times by the dynamics: if initially we have $x_1(0) \leq x_2(0) \leq x_3(0) \leq x_4(0)$, then this chain of inequalities holds true for all positive time.
+We remark also that the order of the particles on the real axis is preserved for all times by the dynamics (at least, as long as the dynamics is well-defined): if initially we have $x_1(0) \leq x_2(0) \leq x_3(0) \leq x_4(0)$, then this chain of inequalities holds true for all positive time.
 Therefore, we will label the particles, from the left to the right, as {\circled{1}} {} to {\circled{4}} {}.
 Following the notations in \cite{DoHR025} we introduce: